 The S Series Performer Set is an affordable set of cymbals from Zildjian that you can get to upgrade from cheap entry-level cymbals.

-All the cymbals in the set have shimmering sounds.
+I love how all the cymbals in the set have shimmering sounds.
 They’re bright, and the tone stays consistent throughout each cymbal.
-They’re fairly good options for rock, punk, and metal.

 These cymbals are the budget option.
 They sound fantastic for their price, but don’t expect to record Grammy-worthy albums with them!